Algoritics/blog.algoritics.com/_posts/2015-06-24-my-first-post.markdown

 <p><i>git push origin</i></p>
 <p>Refresh your Internet Browser window and you should see that you have added your index.html to your new website!
 You wanna see what it looks like so far?
 Open a new tab in your browser and in the address bar type in "<i>Username.github.io</i>" and hit enter.
 There's your new site!
 Though, there isn't much here.
 Let's change that.</p>
 <h2 class="selection-heading">Adding a Template</h2>
 	<p>Close up Git Bash and reopen it to quickly get back to the first directory (or type "<i>cd ..</i>" and hit enter until it no longer shows desktop/reponame).
-After opening it type in the following:</p>
-		<p><i>gem install jekyll</i></p>
-			<p>Jekyll is a GitHub based website builder that will run in the background while we make this site.
-It may take a while to download but don't worry, I'll be here for you.
-If you skipped it, you may want to go back and read Step 3a.
-Jekyll's done? yay!
-Time to download a template.</p>
+Now it's time to download a template.</p>
 				<p>Head over to <a href="http://startbootstrap.com/template-overviews/clean-blog/" target="_blank">startbootstrap</a> and scroll down to the "<i>Jekyll Version</i>" and click the link.
 This will bring you to someone else's repository on GitHub with a lot of files in it.
 We need them all, so what we're gonna do is select the "<i>Clone to Desktop</i>" option on the right.
 The GitHub you downloaded should open and ask you where to save this new repository.
 Select the desktop and hit save.</p>
 					<p>After all of the files download, we're going to open up this new repository in our explorer (finder) and copy/paste all of these files into our own repository EXCEPT for the README.
 Once that is done, navigate your way back to your own repo in Git Bash and do a "<i>git status</i>".
 You'll notice that there's a lot of stuff that needs adding, but we don't have time for all of that.
 Instead, we're going to do the lazy thing and type in the following:</p>
 						<p><i>git add --all</i></p>